 - portfolio roadmaps

-Market roadmaps plan from a go-to-market outlook, i.e. coordinating teams and resources to release products for customers, while portfolio roadmaps outline an organization’s product line strategy, i.e. the products lined up to be developed as time progresses.
+Market roadmaps plan from a go-to-market outlook, i.e. coordinating teams and resources to release products for customers, while portfolio roadmaps outline a project portfolio management’s product line strategy, i.e. the products lined up to be developed as time progresses.

 4. Format roadmaps